NFL draft: Forfeiture

 The NFL commissioner has the authority to forfeit picks any team is allotted in a draft for rules violations.
 A total of 28 selections have been forfeited since 1980 for 23 rules violations by 15 teams, while three other selections have been moved down from their original position.
 The New England Patriots have been the most penalized team, losing five draft picks for four violations.
 The Denver Broncos, Las Vegas Raiders (as the Oakland Raiders), New Orleans Saints and San Francisco 49ers have each committed two violations.
-The Pittsburgh Steelers, who have forfeited only one pick since 1980 (a third rounder in 2001 due to trying to circumvent the salary cap involving offensive lineman Will Wolford in 1998), have also forfeited multiple picks, with the other one coming in the form of a third-rounder in 1979 for the now-infamous 1978 Shouldergate controversy.
+The Pittsburgh Steelers, who have forfeited only one pick since 1980 (a third rounder in 2001 due to trying to circumvent the salary cap involving offensive lineman Will Wolford in 1998), have also forfeited multiple picks, with the other one coming in the form of a third-rounder in 1979 for the 1978 Shouldergate controversy.
 Teams selecting a player in a supplemental draft will forfeit the corresponding selection in the following year's NFL draft.